 Building a loyalty program is a serious investment for any business, and it’s also important that a justifiable return on investment is achieved.
 How do you arrive at ways to measure customer loyalty?
-As companies become more analytically oriented, 10 common loyalty program metrics marketers need to monitor.
-These are:
+As companies want to know what is working and what is not, here are the top 10 loyalty program metrics marketers should be monitoring.

 - Total Membership

 - Customer Lifetime Value

 - Participation Rate

 - Repeat purchase Rate